ksq/learnR/basic-objects/matrix.md

 r3 FALSE  TRUE  TRUE
 ```

-We can use a equal-sized logical matrix for subsetting as if it is a vector.
+We can use an equal-sized logical matrix for subsetting as if it is a vector.

 ```r